tekknolagi/carp/README.md

 * PUSHR (reg): Pushes value in given register.
 * PUSH (val): Pushes given value.
 * POP (val): Pops an integer from the stack and dumps it into GBG.
+* CMP (): Pops the top two integers from the stack and checks if equal.
+0 means equal.
+Result will be pushed onto the stack.
+* MOV (rega, regb): Move value in rega to regb.
-* JZ (addr): Jumps to given absolute address if value in EAX is 0.
+* JZ (addr): Jumps to given absolute address if top of the stack is 0.
-* RJZ (diff): Adds differential to current EIP (relative jump) if value in EAX is 0.
+* RJZ (diff): Adds differential to current EIP (relative jump) if top of the stack is 0.
-* JNZ (addr): Jumps to given absolute address if value in EAX is not 0.
+* JNZ (addr): Jumps to given absolute address if top of the stack is not 0.
-* RJNZ (diff): Adds differential to current EIP (relative jump) if value in EAX is not 0.
+* RJNZ (diff): Adds differential to current EIP (relative jump) if top of the stack is not 0.
 * JMP (addr): Jumps to given absolute address.
 * RJMP (diff): Adds differential to current EIP (relative jump).
 * DBS (key, val): Sets data memory at key (string pointer) to given value.